Adam Duvall Player Props: Red Sox vs. Twins

-After batting .184 with two doubles, a home run, four walks and three RBI in his past 10 games, Adam Duvall and the Boston Red Sox face the Minnesota Twins (who will start Sonny Gray) at 7:40 PM ET on Wednesday.
+The Boston Red Sox, including Adam Duvall (batting .176 in his past 10 games, with two doubles, a home run, five walks and three RBI), take on starter Joe Ryan and the Minnesota Twins at Target Field, Thursday at 1:10 PM ET.

-He hit a home run while going 1-for-5 in his most recent game against the Twins.
+He reached base in his only plate appearance in his last game against the Twins.

 Adam Duvall Game Info & Props vs. the Twins